Nettlecombe Court

 Nettlecombe Court and park is an old estate on the northern fringes of the Brendon Hills, within the Exmoor National Park.
 They are within the civil parish of Nettlecombe, named after the house, and are approximately 3.6 mi from the village of Williton, in the English county of Somerset.
 It has been designated by English Heritage as a Grade I listed building.

 The 16th-century Elizabethan, Tudor and Medieval architecture with Georgian refinements includes a mansion, Medieval hall, church, monumental oak grove, and a farm.
 It is surrounded by 60 ha of estate parkland situated within the Exmoor National Park, once a part of the estate.
 It lays sheltered at the northeast incline of the Brendon Hills.
 The park surrounding the house is Grade II listed on the National Register of Historic Parks and Gardens.

-Nettlecombe Park blends into woodlands, with the house serving as the Leonard Wills Field Centre run by Field Studies Council and offering residential and non-residential fieldwork for schools, colleges and universities, holiday accommodation and professional and leisure courses in natural history and arts.
+Nettlecombe Park blends into woodlands, with the house serving as the Leonard Wills Field Centre for field scientists who wish to study the surrounding natural environment, which is the best example of this type of ecosystem remaining in England.
 Today, nearby hills and woodlands, including Exmoor National Park, have provided opportunities for general scientific introductory field courses on environmental themes and botany.
 Habitats include marine, freshwater and heather moorland and the surrounding settlements range from hamlets to villages to the country town of Taunton.
 An archaeological excavation on the edge of the property, near the sea coast, has revealed the remains of Danish Vikings who were defeated there circa 900.

 History

 Nettlecombe was originally spelled Netelcumbe and by 1245 Nettelcumbe meaning the place or valley where the nettles grow.

 Nettlecombe has never been bought or sold.
 It was held before the Norman Conquest by Prince Godwine, son of King Harold.
 William the Conqueror assumed possession of Nettlecombe after defeating King Harold at the Battle of Hastings.
 In 1160, Henry II granted it to Hugh de Raleigh, and to his heirs in perpetuity.
-It passed to Warine de Raleigh, and on through direct blood heirs until the 19th century, a claim strengthened by marriages between deep ancestral cousins.
+It passed to Warine de Raleigh, and on through direct blood heirs until the nineteenth century, a claim strengthened by marriages between deep ancestral cousins.
 The estate became a seat of the Trevelyan baronets (previously spelled as Trevilian), who also held another manor at Basil, by the marriage of Sir John Trevilian in 1481 to Lady Whalesborough, heiress of Nettlecombe via her Raleigh maternal line.
-Nettlecombe was held in continuity by Trevilian successors until the 20th century following the death of Joan Trevelyan and her husband Garnet Ruskin Wolseley.
+Nettlecombe was held in continuity by Trevilian successors until the 20th century following the death of Joan Trevelyan and her husband Garnet Wolsey.

 It became a boarding school for girls (St. Audries Junior School) in the late 1950s.
 Since 1967 it has been the home of the Leonard Wills Field Centre run by the Field Studies Council an educational charity.
 The house is surrounded by Nettlecombe Park, a 90.4 ha Site of Special Scientific Interest (SSSI).